mlswg/mls-protocol/draft-ietf-mls-protocol.md

 be treated as malformed.

-This means that integers are encoded on 1, 2, or 4 bytes and can encode 6-, 14-, or 30-bit values respectively.
+This means that integers are encoded on 1, 2, or 4 bytes and can encode 6-, 14-, or 30-bit values, respectively.

 | Prefix | Length  | Usable Bits | Min        | Max                 |
 |:-------|:--------|:------------|:-----------|:--------------------|